cyrichardson/docs-cloud-big-data/rst/devguide/api-operations/v1/get-list-all-clusters-v1.0-tenant-id-clusters.rst

     GET /v1.0/{tenant_id}/clusters

-Lists all clusters for your 				account.
+This operation lists all clusters for your 				account.